 Semi-trucks, 18 wheelers, and construction vehicles alike have odd driving hours, heavy loads, and long distances in front of them.
 This can lead to driver fatigue which can result in personal injury to occupants of other much smaller vehicles on the road.
 A tap from an 80,000 lb truck can have severe consequences for other drivers.
 Brain and catastrophic injuries often have long-term effects, from recuperation time to permanent disability.
 These injuries can cost hundreds of thousands of dollars in medical expenses, physical therapy, occupational therapy, in-home care or treatment care on top of lost wages.
 Worse even, trucking accidents can lead to the wrongful death of a loved one that can only increase the financial hardship through burial costs, funeral expenses and more.

 If you or someone you know has recently been involved in a trucking accident in and around the Asheville area or Western North Carolina, please contact Fisher Stark at 828-505-4300 for a free consultation.
 With brain injuries, catastrophic injuries, or wrongful death cases, you should not have to fight for your rights alone.
-Get legal representation that understands your situation and has the aggressiveness to pursue your legal rights for fair and just compensation.
+Get one of the best personal injury law firms in Asheville, NC, that understands your situation and has the aggressiveness to pursue your legal rights for fair and just compensation.